kannans89/RustRepo/19_Enums/19_Enums.md

 ## Illustration

 The example declares an enum,`GenderCategory`,which have variants as Male and Female .
-The !print macro displays value of the enum.The compiler will throw an error *the trait `std::fmt::Debug` is not implemented for `GenderCategory`*.The attribute `#[derive(Debug)]` is used to supress this error.
+The `print!` macro displays value of the enum.The compiler will throw an error *the trait `std::fmt::Debug` is not implemented for `GenderCategory`*.The attribute `#[derive(Debug)]` is used to suppress this error.

 ```rust
 // The `derive` attribute automatically creates the implementation